Brazil's Bolsonaro walks back decree to suspend worker pay amid coronavirus

 While Bolsonaro has played down the gravity of the outbreak, which he called a “fantasy” two weeks ago, state governments and federal lawmakers are calling for aggressive measures to slow contagion and support the economy.

-Rodrigo Maia, speaker of lower house of Congress, proposed on Monday that Brazil should spend between 300 billion and 400 billion reais ($58-78 billion) in emergency funds, creating a “war budget” where ordinary fiscal rules do not apply.
+Rodrigo Maia, speaker of the lower house of Congress, proposed on Monday that Brazil should spend between 300 billion and 400 billion reais ($58-78 billion) in emergency funds, creating a “war budget” under which ordinary fiscal rules do not apply.

 On a call with investors and business leaders, Maia criticized parts of an emergency presidential decree, including what he called an “unthinkable” measure allowing employers to suspend employees without pay.